ohdamnitsnikki/wine/README.md

 ### Languages Used

-HTML and CSS were used to create this website.
+HTML, JavaScript, Python and CSS were used to create this website.

 ### Frameworks, Libraries & Programs Used